 Pleomorphic astrocytes with marked atypia and numerous mitoses are seen.
 Necrosis and microvascular proliferation are hallmarks of glioblastomas (see WHO grading of astrocytomas).

 Microvascular proliferation results in and abundance of new vessels with a poorly formed blood-brain barrier (BBB) permitting the leakage of iodinated CT contrast and gadolinium into the adjacent extracellular interstitium resulting in the observed enhancement on CT and MRI respectively 11.

 Oedema and enhancement are however also seen in lower grade tumours that lack endovascular proliferation (anaplastic astrocytoma and other diffuse astrocytomas, for example, gemistocytic astrocytomas) and this is thought to be due to disruption of the normal blood-brain barrier by tumour produced factors.
 Vascular endothelial growth factor (VEGF) for example has been shown to both disrupt tight junctions between endothelial cells and increase the formation of fenestrations 12.

 Glioblastomas are capable of demonstrating varied patterns, sometimes within the one tumour.
 In addition to the three recognised variants (giant cell glioblastoma, gliosarcoma and epithelioid glioblastoma) additional histological features are sometimes encountered which impact on imaging appearance and biological behaviour.
+Most of these are seen predominantly in primary IDH wild-type glioblastomas.
 These include 16: